 Plan for the Worst

 Those with narcissistic personality disorder do not forgive and forget.
 They hold grudges for a very long time.
 They thrive on revenge and trying to psychologically hurt you as much as they can because they feel abandoned and rejected.
 Think of these behaviors as a mirror for how much pain they experienced internally as a child and are now inflicting on others.
 Prepare yourself for a tough battle.
 Before seeing your ex face-to-face, think about what you are going to say and try to think about all the possible responses and how you will deal with them.
 Preparing yourself for interactions in advance may help you to control your frustration in the moment.

 Get Everything in Writing and Keep Records

 Making promises and not following through is a typical narcissistic behavior.
 Make sure to get everything in writing.
 Don't believe verbal promises.
-He or she may promise to pay child support but the narcissist sees child support as giving you money, not as a means to help support your children.
+He or she may promise to pay child support but in reality sees child support as giving you money, not as a means to help support your children.
 Work with your lawyer to have as much written into a court order as possible.
 Talk to the lawyer about what you can do after everything is finalized to ensure that promises are kept.

 Maintain Firm Boundaries

 Maintaining boundaries with someone who has no respect for them is difficult.
-Remember that you are not maintaining boundaries to change the narcissist's behavior.
-You are maintaining boundaries to keep yourself and your children as healthy as possible.
+Remember that you are not maintaining boundaries to change their behavior.
+You are maintaining boundaries to keep yourself and your children as healthy and safe as possible.